 Meet the real number two

-With real magnatiles you’ll also find that there is an even more stable arrangement formed by placing two magnatiles side by side.
-However, as constructed our model cannot find it.
+With real magnatiles you’ll also find that there’s an even more stable arrangement formed by placing two magnatiles side by side.
+However, as constructed, our model cannot find or quantify it.
 The first reason is that our model stipulates the $z$-separation of the tile to be nonzero.
-The second is that our model puts the monopoles directly at the edge which means there’d be zero distance between the magnets when placed side by side.
-To accomodate this configuration, we made a second model where the monopoles are pushed in by a small amount ($\delta = 0.03$) from the edge.
+The second is that our model puts the monopoles directly at the edge which means there’d be zero distance between them when the tiles are placed side by side.
+To accomodate this configuration, we made a modified model where the monopoles are pushed in by a small amount ($\delta = 0.03$) from the edge.

 When this is done, we find the original stable arrangements with approximately the same energies: